Our Approach to Special Educational Needs and Disabilities (SEND)

 - Specialist Advisory Service for ASD

-- Students’ progress is frequently monitored by subject teachers, in both formative and summative assessment.
-Those on SEN Support and EHC Plans are also tracked and monitored by the SEN team.
+Students’ progress is frequently monitored by subject teachers, in both formative and summative assessment.
+Those on SEND Support and EHC Plans are also tracked and monitored by the SEND team.

 - Progress is reviewed formally every term and a teacher-assessed level given for that subject.